CAUL Member Prospectus

 Last update: November 2023

-The Council of Australian University Librarians (CAUL) is the peak leadership organisation for university libraries in Australia and New Zealand.
+The Council of Australasian University Librarians (CAUL) is the peak leadership organisation for university libraries in Australia and New Zealand.
 The Council members are the University Librarians or equivalent of the 39 institutions that have representation on Universities Australia and the 8 University Librarians of the institutions with representation on Universities New Zealand (UNZ), who make up the Council of New Zealand University Librarians (CONZUL), a committee of UNZ.

 This Prospectus sets out the framework for value generation by CAUL and details the benefits of membership and CAUL’s expectations of members.
 Through an annual “Year in Review”, CAUL reports on specific achievements that demonstrates actual value to members for the preceding year and with a particular focus on outcomes of services, engagement, advocacy and strategic programs pertinent to that year.